CharleboisLab/S-N-G/README.md

 # S-N-G
 Codes to simulated deterministic population models and stochastic population models of the S-N-G transition during drug treatment.
-Code was written by Joshua Guthrie and any questions regarding the code should be directed to jdguthri@ualberta.ca.
+Code was written by Joshua Guthrie and questions regarding the code should be directed to jdguthri@ualberta.ca.